FAQs

 Our research (which included canvassing those who attended the first Out & Wild Festival) found that attendees were looking for an adult space.
 However, we are pleased to say that our parent company Out and About LGBTQ is looking to hold family focused events in the future for those who identify as LGBTQIA and non-binary.

-We finish all activities at 12am on Monday and ask all to leave campsite and on-site accommodation by 10am latest on Monday 16th.
+We finish all activities on Sunday eve and ask all to leave campsite by 10am on Monday 26th.

 We will open for booking of paid and other bookable experiences in April.